Mathias-Fuchs/ed-with-syntax-highlighting/README.md

-Ed with Syntax Highlighting - A simple ed fork by Mathias Fuchs 2022 Based on ed 1.18 and GNU source-highlight for C/C++.
+Ed with Syntax Highlighting - A simple ed fork by Mathias Fuchs 2022 Based on ed 1.18 and GNU source-highlight for C/C++ on a linux console.
 GPLv2.

 ![screenshot](screenshot.png)